Review PlanetScale Branch Schemas Before They Deploy

 Browsing PlanetScale branch table data in the DbSchema data explorer

-Why Teams Use DbSchema with PlanetScale
+Why Vitess-Backed Teams Choose DbSchema for PlanetScale

 • Provides a visual schema diagram for each branch, making deploy request reviews faster and more accurate.